-Contrasting that 1964 version of the essay with Paul Harvey’s 1996 newspaper version shows that, although the concept and structure of the essay remained the same across the decades, its content evolved quite a bit over the years:
+Contrasting that 1964 version of the essay with Paul Harvey's 1996 newspaper version, we find that although the concept and structure of the essay remained the same across the decades, its content evolved quite a bit over the years:

 If I were the prince of darkness, I would want to engulf the whole world in darkness.I'd have a third of its real estate and four-fifths of its population, but I would not be happy until I had seized the ripest apple on the tree — thee.

 So, I would set about however necessary to take over the United States.

 I'd subvert the churches first, and I would begin with a campaign of whispers.

 With the wisdom of a serpent, I would whisper to you as I whispered to Eve: "Do as you please."

 To the young, I would whisper that the Bible is a myth.
 I would convince the children that man created God instead of the other way around.
 I'd confide that what's bad is good and what's good is square.